MarcusMV/lights-out-react/README.md

-## LGIHTS OUT - Unplug Psoriasis
+#### LIGHTS OUT - Unplug Psoriasis :

-#### Project:

-Frontend react application, built with React, Redux, JavaScript, and CSS.
+Frontend react application, built with React, JSX, and SCSS.

-## Installation and Setup Instructions
+## Installation and Setup Instructions :

 You will need node and npm installed globally on your machine.